AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Audit** user actions on the Controller.
 All commands from web console or REST API are now logged to syslog and can be forwarded to integrated log services.

-- **Name your controller** To customize, click "You controller name goes here" on the Controller console and start typing a new name.
+- **Name your controller** for ease of use.
+Click "Your controller name goes here" on the Controller console and start typing a new name.
 Hit return to save the name.

 - **On demand backup** of the Controller configuration to cloud storage.
 To configure, go to Settings -> Maintenance -> Backup & Restore -> Backup Now